-The EPAO will ensure the consistency and validity of their assessment decisions by;
+The EPAOs will ensure the consistency and validity of their assessment decisions by;

-- Recruiting IEPA who meet the following requirements; - \circ a competent bricklayer with sufficient and current industry experience - $\circ~$ qualified to at least level 3 or equivalent in bricklaying - holding a/ working towards a relevant recognised assessor qualification such as a Level 3 Certificate in Assessing Vocational Achievement and continue to practice to that standard.
-(Assessors who hold earlier qualifications (D32 or D33 or A1, or TQFE/TQSE) should have CPD evidence to the most current standards. - Providing training to their IEPAS on;

-- \circ the overall apprenticeship

-- the apprenticeship standard

-- the grading standards and marking schemes

-- examples of relevant evidence
+- Recruiting IEPAs who meet the following requirements; - a competent plasterer with sufficient and current industry experience - o qualified to at least level 3 or equivalent in plastering - holds a/ working towards a relevant recognised assessor qualification such as a Level 3 Certificate in Assessing Vocational Achievement and continue to practice to that standard.
+(Assessors who hold earlier qualifications (D32 or D33 or A1, or TQFE/TQSE) should have CPD evidence to the most current standards. - Providing training to their IEPAs on: - o the overall apprenticeship - o the apprenticeship standard - o the grading standards and marking schemes - examples of relevant evidence.

-- Ensuring IEPAs undergo bi-annual standardisation activities which allows them to practice and standardised the approach to assessment decisions and marking

-- Conducting sampling of the assessment decisions of their IEPAs

-- Having a performance management process in place for IEPAs that do not meet the required standards.
+- Ensuring IEPAs undergo bi-annual standardisation activities which allows them to practice and standardise the approach to assessment decisions and marking - Conducting sampling of the assessment decisions of their IEPAs - Having a performance management process in place for IEPAs that do not meet the required standards.